 - (a) "Board designee" means a person designated by the Board to act as its agent for the purpose of executing the Board's responsibilities.
-This may be an employee of the Board, another government agency, or a contractor. - (b) "Clone" means a plant section from a female cannabis plant not yet root-bound, growing in a water solution, which is capable of developing into a new plant. - (c) "Distillate" means a concentrate where a segment of cannabinoids from an initial extraction are segregated through heating and cooling, with all impurities removed. - (d) "Full Spectrum" means a cannabis concentrate product or infused product that is: - i. derived from a cannabis concentrate; - ii. contains cannabinoids, aromatics, essential vitamins and minerals, fatty acids, protein, chlorophyll, flavonoids, and terpenes; and - iii. has not been reformulated or has not had cannabinoid isolates or distillates added to it.
+This may be an employee of the Board, another government agency, or a contractor. - (b) "Clone" means a plant section from a female cannabis plant not yet root-bound, growing in a water solution, which is capable of developing into a new plant. - (c) "Distillate" means a concentrate where a segment of cannabinoids from an initial extraction are segregated through heating and cooling, with all impurities removed. - (d) "Full Spectrum" means a cannabis concentrate product or infused product that is: i. derived from a cannabis concentrate; - ii. contains cannabinoids, aromatics, essential vitamins and minerals, fatty acids, protein, chlorophyll, flavonoids, and terpenes; and iii. has not been reformulated or has not had cannabinoid isolates or distillates added to it.

-(a)
+(a)-

-- (b)(e) "Greenhouse" means a structure or a thermally isolated area of a building that maintains a specialized sunlit environment exclusively for, and essential to, the cultivation or maintenance of Cannabis plants and that is in use for a period of 180 days or more each calendar year. - (e)(f) "Harvest lot" means cannabis grown in the same manner.
+- (b)(c) "Greenhouse" means a structure or a thermally isolated area of a building that maintains a specialized sunlit environment exclusively for, and essential to, the cultivation or maintenance of Cannabis plants and that is in use for a period of 180 days or more each calendar year. - (c)(f) "Harvest lot" means cannabis grown in the same manner.
 To meet the criteria for a single harvest lot, the given lot of cannabis would need to be on the same flowering, fertilizer, and pesticide application schedule.
-A single harvest lot may contain one or
+A single harvest lot may contain one or multiple cultivars of cannabis. means a grower's harvested Cannabis produced during a single growing season in a contiguous area containing the same cultivar or variety.